Who we are

 You have the right to request access to any personal data held about you by us.
 You can also request that we restrict the use of your information or even object to any further processing.
 You can do this by contacting the Data Protection Officer.
 We will respond to your request within 30 calendar days.

-For more information on your rights please visit our website or if you would like a hard copy of this information, please contact us using the contact details provided above.
+For more information on your rights visit our website or if you would like a hard copy of this information, contact us.

 How to raise a complaint